xmtp/xmtp-dot-org/vision/roadmap.md

 Users will be able to grant explicit permission for an app to use their account across sessions and will be able to revoke this permission at any time.

-### Push notifications and webhooks

-Users will be able to grant apps permission to notify them externally when new messages are received.

-### Group chat and announcements channels

-Users will be able to send messages to group chats and announcements channels, and will retrieve messages from these channels separately from their DMs.

 ### Secure key storage alternatives

 Users will be able to store XMTP private keys in secure contexts such as wallet apps.

-### Swift, Kotlin client support

-Developers will be able to build client apps in Swift and Kotlin.

 ## Delivered

+### December 2022: XMTP v2

+#### Conversation filtering

+Developers can now group and filter conversations in a particular context, such as conversations originating from within their app.

+#### Participant privacy

+Network clients responsible for relaying and storing messages can no longer observe the addresses of participants in ongoing conversations.

-For information about delivered features and fixes, see [XMTP releases and updates](/docs/dev-concepts/xmtp-releases).
+_For more information about delivered features and fixes, see [XMTP releases and updates](/docs/dev-concepts/xmtp-releases)._

 <!--
 ## Researching